OpenZeppelin/Event-Scanner/README.md

 The library exposes two primary layers:

 - `EventScannerBuilder` / `EventScanner` – the main module the application will interact with.
 - `BlockRangeScanner` – lower-level component that streams block ranges, handles reorg, batching, and provider subscriptions.
-This is exposed to the user but has many edge cases which will be documented in the future.
-For now interact with this via the `EventScanner`

 Callbacks implement the `EventCallback` trait.
 They are executed through a `CallbackStrategy` that performs retries when necessary before reporting failures.